We want New Zealanders to have access to accurate information on the CPTPP. See below for answers to the most common questions we hear.

-After the agreement is finalised and signed, the CPTPP still won’t be implemented in New Zealand unless at least half the signing countries ratify it and unless New Zealand is one of those countries.
+After the agreement is signed, the CPTPP still won’t be implemented in New Zealand unless at least half the signing countries ratify it and unless New Zealand is one of those countries.

 Unlike TPP, the CPTPP has no requirement for any particular country to ratify the Agreement before it can enter into force.

 More information on New Zealand’s parliamentary treaty examination process is included in our overview of the CPTPP.